 This site can also help you get from point A to point B within Warsaw, but is really invaluable when it comes to planning the journey to your next destination by bus or train.
 Use e-podroznik.pl to easily search bus and train connections and timetables, compare prices and even buy tickets in one of seven languages.
 There’s also a free mobile app (Android only).

-The world’s first and most popular taxi app is very much available in PL.
+The global taxi app is very much available in PL.
 MyTaxi allows you to compare rates, arrival times, car models, and more, sending the cab of your choice to your location (and allowing you to track its progress) without you having to talk to any dispatchers.
 Download it for free from their website: mytaxi.com.

 Not only has Uber (uber.com) arrived in Poland, but the company recently opened their European hub in Kraków.
 If you're already an Uber user, you'll find that the alternative taxi service - whose free mobile app offers cheap one-tap, no cash, no tip rides from local drivers - has good coverage across Warsaw and all of Poland, however there are some drawbacks.
 Specifically, Uber drivers don't have the same permissions as regular cabbies and may not be able to take you as close to your destination, or get you there as directly; such is the trade-off for slightly cheaper rates.